More Malaysians opting for gig work, raising fears of skilled workers shortage

 Workers cited a lack of opportunities, stagnant wages and inflexible working arrangements in conventional nine-to-five jobs as reasons they chose the gig economy.

 Mr Muhammad Fadhilah Hafizi decided to become a food delivery rider about a year ago to pay off his debts.
-He told ST he is seeking to work at a company for a fixed monthly salary, but they offer lower wages than his current gig by at least 30 per cent.
+He told ST he is seeking to work at a company for a fixed monthly salary, but they offer wages lower than his current gig by at least 30 per cent.

 “I am already in my 20s, and this is not the time to further my studies as I don’t have enough money.
 Once my debts are paid, I will look for another freelance job that has better wages,” said the 23-year-old, who has a Sijil Pelajaran Malaysia (SPM) qualification, the equivalent of Singapore’s O levels.

-In May last year, a survey by a private university found that 49 per cent of SPM school-leavers did not plan on furthering their studies.
-And 26 per cent of them said they planned to become private hire drivers or delivery riders.
+In May 2023, a survey by a private university found that 49 per cent of SPM school-leavers did not plan on furthering their studies.
+And 26 per cent of them said they planned to become private-hire drivers or delivery riders.

-A study by the Department of Statistics conducted from March to December 2022 showed that close to 12 per cent of p-hailing workers – who deliver food, drinks and parcels using motorcycles – were degree holders.
+A study by the Department of Statistics conducted from March to December 2022 showed that close to 12 per cent of p-hailing workers – a term used in Malaysia to describe those who deliver food, drinks and parcels using motorcycles – were degree holders.

-UOB Group’s senior economist Julia Goh expects the higher economic growth this year to drive the informal jobs sector to grow between 4 per cent and 5 per cent, mainly in the services industry.
+UOB Group’s senior economist Julia Goh expects the higher economic growth in 2024 to drive the informal jobs sector to grow between 4 per cent and 5 per cent, mainly in the services industry.
 This will lure more Malaysians to switch to gig roles, she said.

 “Many millennials prefer to be their own boss.
 Based on the evolving nature of the labour market, informal workers will continue to rise (in number) due to low wages in traditional jobs and preference for flexible hours,” she told ST.